 At the heart of Elizabeth’s Library International is the desire for both adults and children to have access to learning and educational opportunities that will equip and encourage them to reach their God-given potential.
-Our vision is to establish community libraries that offer access to books and other educational resources making them readily available to poor and or underserved communities.
-It is the desire of ELI to come alongside local community partners, and share the genuine love of Jesus in a culturally appropriate manner within a vibrant local Elizabeth’s Library.
+Our vision is to establish community libraries that offer access to books and other educational resources making them readily available to underserved communities.
+It is the desire of ELI to come alongside local community partners, and share the genuine love of Jesus in a culturally appropriate manner.

-Elizabeth’s Library International meets all host government requirements for services and programs and consistently evaluates their impact on the constituents and their community.
+Elizabeth’s Library International meets all host government requirements for services and programs.

 Lana Lynn, founder of Elizabeth’s Library International, grew up in the small town of Britton, South Dakota.
 She always loved learning and spent many happy hours in the local library reading books on a variety of subjects.
 When the librarian realized that Lana had read almost all the books in the library, she made arrangements with the State Library system to send books to her on a regular basis.
 Lana recounts, ‘ I remember so well my excitement, the day the first cardboard box arrived at my home and I carefully unpacked the books – one by one.